The 20 Best Progressive Myoclonic Epilepsy Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Inwha Cho is a Neurologist in Baltimore, Maryland.
+Inwha Cho is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Cho is rated as an Experienced provider by MediFind in the treatment of Progressive Myoclonic Epilepsy.
-His top areas of expertise are Epilepsy, Memory Loss, Seizures, and Stroke.
-Dr. Cho is currently accepting new patients.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy, Memory Loss, Seizures, and Stroke.

 Showing 1-20 of 34